 Explaining the legal bases we rely on

-The law on data protection sets out a number of different reasons for which a company may collect and process your personal data including:
+The law on data protection sets out a number of different situations where a company may collect and process your personal data including:

-For example, when you subscribe to our monthly newsletters or to our blog.
+For example, when you subscribe to our newsletters or to our blog.

 In most circumstances, we need your personal data to comply with our contractual obligations and to be able to provide the service we offer.